fledge-iot/fledge/docs/91_version_history.rst

        - An issue with macro substitution incorrectly handling default values has been resolved.
        - An issue that could cause a problem if certain characters were used in the asset names has been resolved.
        - An issue with mixed case user names mismatching names in authentication certificates has been resolved.
 This prevented users with mixed case names correctly authenticating using certificates.
-       - A number of issues in the handling of plugin configuration updates have been addressed.
+       - A number of issues in the handling of plugin (such as fledge-south-s2opcua) configuration updates have been addressed.
 This allows for plugin configuration to be updated in new versions of the plugins while migrating the older configuration to the new configuration.
 In particular this aids the transition of configuration items previously entered as a JSON structure to the new list style of configuration item.
        - An issue that caused spurious errors to be written to the error log after an extended period of running of a south service has been resolved.
        - An issue when using the conditional forwarding features of Fledge in conjunction with the PostgreSQL storage engine has been resolved.
        - When using PostgreSQL as the storage layer, the exit status of the script used to start and stop the system may give incorrect exit status information.
 This has now been resolved.